 Forensic Science: Classification can be used to identify organisms involved in criminal investigations.

-In conclusion, classification groupings today are made on the basis of a comprehensive integration of evolutionary relationships (phylogeny), genetic data, morphology, physiology, biochemistry, and behavior.
+So, to summarize, classification groupings today are made on the basis of a comprehensive integration of evolutionary relationships (phylogeny), genetic data, morphology, physiology, biochemistry, and behavior.
 This multi-faceted approach allows scientists to create a more accurate and informative representation of the diversity of life and the relationships between all living organisms.
 While the Linnaean system provides a valuable foundation, modern classification incorporates new data and analytical tools to address the limitations of traditional methods and advance our understanding of the tree of life.